FGHaider/pyaeromech/README.md

 - Basics
 - Geometry
 - Vibrations
+- Concentrations
 - Components
     - Beams
     - Fasteners
     - Springs

 ### Basics

+The basics include some standard material data, this data is intended for simple comparisons.

 #### Margin of Safety